cburnette/boxr/README.md

 Boxr follows Semantic Versioning since version 1.5.0

 ## Requirements
+This gem requires a Ruby version depending on the version of the gem you are using.
+We aim to deprecate support for EOL Ruby versions.

+- For version 1.23.0 and higher, this gem requires Ruby 2.7 or higher.
-This gem requires Ruby 2.0.0 or higher.
+- For version 1.22.0 and lower, this gem requires Ruby 2.0.0 or higher.

 ## Installation
 Add this line to your application's Gemfile: